VJzoo on Twitter

 We have Public Liability and Professional Indemnity insurance, and are GST registered.

 In December 2011 we ran Projections on High in Fremantle involving 20 sites and over 100,000 lumens of total projection, with a great deal of community consultation and involvement.
+This was the first projection festival in Western Australia and received great feedback from local residents and traders.

 copyright all material 2003 - present kat black & jasper cook